phpmyadmin/phpmyadmin/docs/config.rst

     :ref:`config-examples` for examples of configurations

-If a directive is missing from your file, you can just add another line with the file.
+If a desired directive is missing from your file, you can just add another line within the file.
 This file is for over-writing the defaults; if you wish to use the default value there's no need to add a line here.